lupyuen/nuttx-star64/README.md

 kernel_addr_r=0x44000000
 ```

-(Yocto Image loads Linux Kernel at a different address, see next section)
+(Yocto Image boots Linux Kernel at a different address, see next section)

 This probably means that U-Boot Bootloader is loaded at `0x4000` `0000`.